The Class of 2014 continues to age like a fine wine

 This change in thinking has also resulted in more quarterbacks, even freshmen, opting to transfer if things are not working out right away at their schools of choice, because the opportunity to play may never come if they do not find success early on.
 As the years go by, the way in which we evaluate the quarterback classes by recruiting class will attempt to evolve in a way that takes this all into consideration.

-For example, the past three years have resulted in a Heisman Trophy winner that was a transfer and two freshmen signal-callers leading their teams to a national title.
-Our rankings this year also reflect some of the recent success of some quarterbacks at the next level, like Lamar Jackson piling up the stats with his arm and his legs for the Baltimore Ravens.
+For example, three of the past four years have resulted in a Heisman Trophy winner that was a transfer and two freshmen signal-callers leading their teams to a national title.
+Our rankings this year also reflect some of the recent success of some quarterbacks at the next level, like Lamar Jackson piling up the stats with his arm and his legs for the Baltimore Ravens and Patrick Mahomes leading the Kansas City Chiefs to back-to-back Super Bowl appearances.
 There was a lot to consider this year with the ranking of the top quarterback classes since 2002.
-A year from now, this list will probably change some more, but here is how the quarterback classes (minus 2019, for now) stack up before the Class of 2020 starts getting into the mix.
+A year from now, this list will probably change some more, but here is how the quarterback classes (minus 2020, for now) stack up before the Class of 2021 starts getting into the mix.

 1. Class of 2006